OptimalDesignLab/MISO/README.md

 ### Installation: ###

-To install Mach in a specific location, add `-DCMAKE_INSTALL_PREFIX="/path/to/mach/install"` to the configuration file.
+To install MISO in a specific location, add `-DCMAKE_INSTALL_PREFIX="/path/to/miso/install"` to the configuration file.
 If not specified, the install directory will be the root directory, and the library will be installed to `lib/`, and the header files will be copied to `include/`.
 Use `make install` to install the library.

-TODO: Install pkg-config files so it is easier to use Mach in other CMake projects.
+TODO: Install pkg-config files so it is easier to use MISO in other CMake projects.

 ### Documentation: ###

-Use the build target `doc` to build the doxygen documentaion for Mach.
+Use the build target `doc` to build the doxygen documentaion for MISO.

 TODO: make building the documentaion work